KhanhDoHoang/Compiler/README.md

 # Compiler

-### Buffersare often used when developingcompilers because of their efficiency (see page 111 of your textbook).
+### Buffers are often used when developing compilers because of their efficiency
 ### The buffer implementation is based on two associated data structures:

 * 1)Buffer Entity(or Buffer Handle) and,  *